Bunkō: Life

-Bunkō passed away at noon on the 3rd of February 1938, while being looked after by the members of the fire department.
+Bunkō died at noon on 3 February 1938, while being looked after by the members of the fire department.
 He was 24 years old (over 100 in dog years).
 The Otaru Shimbun newspaper (now The Hokkaido Shimbun) ran the story announcing his death on the 5th of that month, with the headline “Firefighting Dog Bunkō’s Long & Heroic 24 Years Ends from Illness”.

 Legacy

 A large-scale firefighter's funeral was held for Bunkō the day after his death.
 His casket was covered with a brocade cloth, in front of which was placed a wooden memorial tablet that read “Here lies the spirit of Otaru’s firefighting dog, Bunkō”.
 The Buddhist priest of the local Ryūtokuji Temple was invited to read from scripture, and many mourners came to hear the ceremony and pay their respects.

 The news of Bunkō's death spread across all of Japan through newspaper and radio reports.
 The Otaru fire service received numerous commemoration wreaths and offerings.
 Two hundred of Bunkō's favourite caramel sweets were said to be amongst them.

 To continue to spread the story of Bunkō's achievements he was stuffed and preserved, being displayed for a time in the fire service's main headquarters.
 Afterwards, he was kept by Otaru Museum being displayed at the Otaru Museum and Otaru Canal Museum, with many fans coming from across Japan to see Bunkō's taxidermy at the museum since the beginning of the 2010s.
 Bunkō's memory has been long lasting, and picture books and other children's literature has introduced his exploits.

-On the 68th anniversary of Bunkō's death, the 3rd of February 2006, a plan to publicly commemorate him began.
+On the 68th anniversary of Bunkō's death, 3 February 2006, a plan to publicly commemorate him began.
 Former members of Otaru's local fire department founded the “Committee for the Creation of a Commemoration Statue of Firefighting Dog Bunkō”.
 At the centre of this drive was a local businessman and former assistance-head of the fire department.
 He had thought of building a commemorative statue as he wanted to “give something back to Otaru”, and remembered Bunkō, deciding to build a bronze statue so that “more people will feel recognition towards the work of fighters and the fire service”.